swallenhardware/MeltyHalo/README.md

 Current functionality:

--Can communicate with the controller one-way over serial
+-Can communicate with the controller two-way over serial

 -Can drive the brushless ESCs